 Many older people are independent.
 But later in life, you or someone you love may

-need help with everyday activities like shopping, cooking, and bathing.
-A variety
+need help with daily activities like shopping, cooking, and bathing.
+A variety of

 with family, friends, and neighbors.

 The key to successful long-term care is planning.
 To get started:

 Talk with your healthcare provider, or family and friends if you're having trouble

 with everyday activities like walking, managing finances, or driving.